glenker/connect-gear/README.md

 ## connect-gear

-An interface for finding weird machines in software using D3.js by visualization and accelerating code coverage.
+An interface for finding weird machines in software using D3.js for visualization and accelerating code coverage using GPUs (WIP).

 ### Install Dependencies